olegd/ArgumentsParser/readme.md

 --
 Arguments parser supports Common Service Locator:

->Just set ServiceProvider with your favourite dependency injection repository and ArgumentParser will inject the dependencies from the ServiceProvider, when constructing handler objects:
+>Call DependencyResolver.SetRosolver with your favourite dependency injection repository and ArgumentParser will inject the dependencies from the ServiceLocator, when constructing handler objects:

-    ServiceLocator.SetServiceProvider(()=>StructureMapDependencyResolver());
+    DependencyResolver.SetResolver(new StructureMapServiceLocator());

+>Alternativelly, you can implement IDependencyResolver interface to provide mapping for dependency resoltion to any dependency injection framework and register it with DependencyResolver:

+    public class StructureMapDependencyResolver : IDependencyResolver
+    {
+        public object GetService(Type serviceType)
+        {
+            return ObjectFactory.GetInstance(serviceType);
+        }
+    }

+     DependencyResolver.SetResolver(new StructureMapDependencyResolver());

 =======